openthread/wpantund/README.md

 The behavior of `wpantund` is determined by its configuration parameters, which may be specified in a configuration file (typically `/etc/wpantund.conf`) or at the command line.
-A typical configuration file might look like this: (For a more thorough explanation of available configuration parameters, see the [included example][5]).
+A typical configuration file might look like that shown below.
+For a more thorough explanation of available configuration parameters, see the [included example][5].

     # Try to name the network interface `wpan0`.
     # If not possible, a different name will be used.